maettu/rt-tips-and-tricks/README.md

 Then, init the DB

     make initialize-database
-    # if it complains that it could not write the log, check if log/is created; if not
+    # if it complains that it could not write the log, check if log/ is created; if not
     mkdir ~/opt/rt4/log
+    make initialize-database

 During development, launch your local installation like so: